 - A minimum credit score of 620 for a maximum financing of 96.5%.

-- Minimum credit score of 580 for maximum LTV of 90 percent with a minimum down payment of 10 percent.
-FHA-qualified lenders will use a case-by-case basis to determine an applicants’ creditworthiness.
+- A minimum credit score of 580 for a maximum LTV of 90 percent with a minimum down payment of 10 percent.
+FHA-qualified lenders will use a case-by-case basis to determine an applicant’s creditworthiness.

 - Typically you must be two years out of bankruptcy and have re-established good credit.
 Exceptions can be made if you are out of bankruptcy for more than one year if there were extenuating circumstances beyond your control that caused the bankruptcy and you’ve managed your money in a responsible manner.

 - Typically you must be four years out of foreclosure and have re-established good credit.
-Exceptions can be made if there were extenuating circumstances and you’ve improved your credit.
+Exceptions can be made if there are extenuating circumstances and you’ve improved your credit.
 If you were unable to sell your home because you had to move to a new area, this does not qualify as an exception to the four-year foreclosure requirement.

 Property needs to meet certain HUD standards: Also, an FHA loan requires that a property meet certain minimum standards at appraisal.
 If the home you are purchasing does not meet these standards and a seller will not agree to the required repairs, your only option is to pay for the required repairs at closing (to be held in escrow until the repairs are complete)

 FHA Loan Limits

 There are maximum FHA loan limits that vary by county.
-In certain Florida counties, you may be able to get financing for a loan size up to $729,750 with a 3.5 percent down payment.
+Most counties limit loans to $498,257.
+In certain high-cost counties, you may be able to get financing for a loan size over $1,000,000 with a 3.5 percent down payment.
 To find out the FHA mortgage limits in your area, click here.

-I’m a prospective Florida homebuyer, how can I get qualified for an FHA loan?
+I’m a prospective homebuyer, how can I qualify for an FHA loan?

 Contact us at Ph: 800-743-7556 7 days a week.
 You can also just submit the short info request on the right side of this screen for a quick call back.